mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

 **Role:** Royal Interrogator, Truth Seeker

-**Age:** 47 | **Alignment:** Lawful Evil
+### Background

 Viktor extracts confessions for the Crown.
 Works alongside High Inquisitor Mordain but serves a different master—pure pragmatism, not faith.
 Believes everyone is guilty of something; his job is finding out what.

+### Connections
-**Connections:** Reports to the Crown directly.
+Reports to the Crown directly.
 Mordain respects his skill, distrusts his motives.
 Has broken hundreds of prisoners.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Has never tortured an innocent person... that he knows of.
-Keeps detailed records of confessions that implicate nobles who were never charged.
-His son was executed for a crime Viktor now suspects he didn't commit.
+1. Has never tortured an innocent person... that he knows of.
+2. Keeps detailed records of confessions that implicate nobles who were never charged.
+3. His son was executed for a crime Viktor now suspects he didn't commit.
+}}

+### Hooks
-**Hooks:** Could be an antagonist or reluctant ally.
-Has information about prisoners.
-Might investigate the party.
-The son's case could humanize him.
+- Could be an antagonist or reluctant ally.
+- Has information about prisoners.
+- Might investigate the party.
+- The son's case could humanize him.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}